verdaccio/verdaccio/website/versioned_docs/version-5.x/plugin-theme.md

 ### How the assets of the theme loads? {#loads}

+:::caution

+By default the application loads on `http://localhost:4873`, but in cases where a resverse proxy with custom domain are involved the assets are loaded based on the property `__VERDACCIO_BASENAME_UI_OPTIONS.base` and `__VERDACCIO_BASENAME_UI_OPTIONS.basename`, thus only one domain configuration can be used.

+:::caution

-The theme loads only in the client side, the application renders HTML with `<script>` tags to render the application,
+The theme loads only in the client side, the application renders HTML with `<script>` tags to render the application, the bundler takes care of load any other assets as `svg`, `images` or _chunks_ associated with it.

 ### The `__VERDACCIO_BASENAME_UI_OPTIONS` object